WHAT IS AUTISM?

 Co-existing Conditions

-Individuals with autism may also experience other conditions, which are known as co-occurring or co-existing conditions.
+Autistic individuals may also experience other conditions, which are known as co-occurring or co-existing conditions.
 These can include:

 Attention Deficit Hyperactivity Disorder (ADHD) – challenges with focus, impulse control, and activity levels